toinoumlg/cpp/README.md

 - Check out the branch that matches the topic you want to study.
 - Use `DXX` branches for tutorial-based exercises from 42 school.
 - Use `CPPXX` branches for module-based C++ exercises and projects.

-## Notes

-This README is meant to give a quick overview of the repository structure.
-I can expand it later with build instructions, project links, or branch details if needed.